olethalai/challenges/apns-cli/README.md

 	$ pushit push device_name -b 1 --environment :production

+If all has gone well, you should get a nice green message in your terminal window to tell you that the notification has been sent successfully.

+---

-Finally, you can send the `--debug` option with your command to enable debug logging.
+Finally, you can send the `--debug` option on the `devices` and `push` commands to enable debug logging.
 Debug logs will appear in blue, thanks to [colored](http://rubygems.org/gems/colored).

 For any additional information, use the `help` option:

 	$ pushit help

-If all has gone well, you should get a nice green message in your terminal window to tell you that the notification has been sent successfully.